 If the liver texture is diffusely abnormal, or if portal hypertension or chronic hepatitis is on the request, Doppler studies of the portal vein and hepatic veins should be obtained.
 Normal lower-range peak velocity in the main portal vein is 12cm/s in the fasted patient.
-Higher velocities are not
+Higher velocities are not generally of significance except in liver transplants, where it may indicate vessel stenosis and needs reporting if above 40cm/s (mean flow velocity).

 Normal waveform of hepatic veins is triphasic.
 Bi- or monophasic flow indicates a loss of liver elasticity, but this is a non-specific sign present in other liver conditions.
 Elastography is useful in assessing the liver stiffness (ref: section 6.1).
-Highly pulsatile waveforms in both or either the portal vein or selected hepatic vein may be related to cardiac problems and should be reported as it may be suggestive as a cause for abnormal LFTs.
+Highly pulsatile waveforms in both or either the portal vein or selected hepatic vein may be related to cardiac problems and should be reported as it may be suggestive as a cause for abnormal liver blood tests (LBTs), formerly known as liver function tests (LFTs) (British Liver Trust).